 I've been testing all my cake recipes in a 6 quart Instant Pot, and this recipe works very well.
 I've put the instructions for how to do it in the notes.

 Waldorf Astoria Original Red Velvet Cake with Cooked Icing

 - 1 ½ cups granulated sugar (285 grams)

 - 1 teaspoon vanilla extract

 - 1 teaspoon butter extract

-- 3 tablespoons natural unsweetened cocoa powder (15 grams)
+- 3 tablespoons natural unsweetened natural cocoa powder, sifted (15 grams)